 Dry distillation of coal.

 The solid product of dry distillation - coke - is a porous mass consisting of carbon with an admixture of ash.
-Coke is produced in huge quantities and consumed mainly by the metallurgical industry as a reducing agent in the production of metals (primarily iron) from ores.
+Coke is produced in huge quantities and is consumed mainly by the metallurgical industry as a reducing agent in the production of metals (primarily iron) from ores.

 Light oil contains benzene, toluene, xylenes and some other hydrocarbons.